-In September, Dennis Clarke and Michael Pascavage assume the co-presidency of Cummings Properties, succeeding the late James McKeown.
-In October the Commonwealth of Massachusetts approves the naming of the new Interstate 93 North Woburn interchange in McKeown's memory.
+In September, Dennis Clarke and Michael Pascavage assume the co-presidency of Cummings Properties, succeeding the late Jamie McKeown.
+In 2004, Dennis Clarke is named president and CEO of Cummings Properties.

-TradeCenter Executive Suites opens, offering ready-to-use office and conference space available by the day, week, or month.
-Starting with 12 offices, it expanded by 2012 to more than 240 offices across three Cummings locations.
+Cummings Executive Suites opens at TradeCenter 128, offering ready-to-use office and conference space for rent by the day, week, or month.
+What began with 12 offices had expanded by 2012 to more than 240 offices across three Cummings locations.

-Cummings Properties receives its first Energy Star awards for 18 Commerce Way in Woburn and 500 Cummings Center in Beverly.
+Long committed to sustainability, Cummings Properties earns Energy Star awards for 18 Commerce Way in Woburn and 500 Cummings Center in Beverly.
 A total of 10 Cummings buildings have earned the Energy Star distinction by meeting or exceeding the EPA's rigorous standards.
-Bill and Joyce Cummings join The Giving Pledge, founded by Warren Buffett and Bill and Melinda Gates to encourage philanthropy among the world's wealthiest individuals.
-The Cummings, together, are runners-up for the Boston Globe's "Bostonian of the Year" award.

 Cummings Properties acquires 50 Dunham Road in Beverly, one of the few remaining large, highly visible sites directly fronting Route 128.
-The building there was the world headquarters of Parker Brothers, maker of Monopoly.
+This building was once the world headquarters of Parker Brothers, maker of Monopoly.

 The United States Department of Defense recognizes Cummings Properties for being a Patriotic Employer, supporting its staff members who serve in the armed forces.

-Cummings Center becomes a true "live-work-play" community with the opening of Elliott Landing, a 73-home luxury condominium.
-Boston Business Journal names the Cummings organization the Top Corporate Contributor in Massachusetts.
+Cummings Center becomes a true "live-work-play" community with the opening of Elliott Landing, a 73-home luxury condominium complex.

-Cummings Properties expands into Andover with the purchase of a 120,000-square-foot property at 40 Shattuck Road.
+Cummings Properties expands into its 11th community, Andover, with the acquisition of 40 Shattuck Road.

-Bill Cummings publishes his self-written memoir, Starting Small and Making It Big: An Entrepreneur's Journey to Billion-Dollar Philanthropist
+Bill Cummings releases his self-written memoir, Starting Small and Making It Big, and embarks on a book tour to dozens of top universities.